Understanding pain below the kneecap

 The role of diagnosis

-A clinical examination allows us to identify the cause.
+A clinical examination can identify the cause.

 Tests may be prescribed: